adc-connect/adcc/docs/calculations.rst

    # in the frozen virtual space
    states_fv = adcc.adc2(wfn, n_singlets=4, frozen_virtual=5)

-runs two ADC(2) calulationos for 4 singlets.
+runs two ADC(2) calculations for 4 singlets.
 In the first the oxygen 1s is flagged as inactive by placing it into the frozen core space.
-In the second the 5 highest-energy virtual orbitials are frozen (deactivated) instead.
+In the second the 5 highest-energy virtual orbitals are frozen (deactivated) instead.

-Frozen-core and frozen-virtual methods may be combined with CVS calulations.
+Frozen-core and frozen-virtual methods may be combined with CVS calculations.
 When specifying both ``frozen_core`` and ``core_orbitals`` keep in mind that the frozen core orbitals are determined first, followed by the core-occupied orbitals.
 In this way one may deactivate part of lower-energy occupied orbitals